1.. zephyr:board:: raytac_mdbt53v_db_40

 49- Nordic nRF5340 SoC Solution

-50- A recommnded 3rd-party module by Nordic Semiconductor.
+50- A recommended 3rd-party module by Nordic Semiconductor.

 51- Dual-core Arm® Cortex® M33